+If you are experiencing the Nintendo Switch orange screen of death issue, then you are not alone.
 You leave your Nintendo switch in its case and come back to it, only to notice that it’s suddenly showing an orange screen and you can’t seem to get the solid color away no matter what you do.
-This has been happened to a lot of other users just like you over the last couple of years, and still happens even in 2023.

 This issue has been noticed on both the regular models and the OLED model.
-For some users, the issue started after a firmware update or during/after downloading a game.
+For some users, the issue started while downloading a game or after a firmware update.
 For others, it started out of nowhere after booting up the system from rest mode.

 In this guide, I am going to discuss two things:

-- Then, how to permanently fix a Nintendo switch with a bright orange screen
+• Then, how to permanently fix a Nintendo switch with an orange screen

 So, if that sounds like what you’ve been looking for, let’s dive right in!

-Why Does Your Nintendo Switch Have an Orange Screen?
+Why Does My Nintendo Switch Have an Orange Screen?

 Nintendo switch orange screen of death can be caused by hardware damage after dropping the switch on a hard surface.
 In some other instances, it can be caused by an overheated Wi-Fi chip which can be caused by repeated use overtime.

-When switches are faulty and the system detects a failure in one of more of the components, the screen displays a solid color all of which have different meanings.
+When the switch is faulty and the system detects a failure in one of more of the components, the screen displays a solid color all of which have different meanings.
 The solid orange color on Nintendo switches is classified as an unknown exception in the panic code.

 However, hardware damages do not necessarily have to come from dropping the switch.
 In fact, an overheated Wi-Fi chip has proven to be one of the most common causes of the orange screen on Nintendo switch (or switch lite), and that can happen just from simply using the switch overtime.